luisjaviercases/vue3-rss-reader/README.md

 - Order ist ascending or descending by date
 - Click a result to view more of it in other view (using vue-router)
 - Internacionalization with i18n
-- Storage with Composition API (within VueX)
+- Storage with Composition API (without VueX)

 Used